fabrisodotps1/M365PSProfile/README.md

 # M365PSProfile

-If you're an Microsoft 365 Administrator, you need to have several PowerShell Modules for Managing an M365 Environement..
+If you're an Microsoft 365 Administrator, you need to have several PowerShell Modules for Managing an M365 Environement.

 We've created a flexible Module, that simplifies the Installation and Update of these Modules.